andregsimao/takehome/README.md

 # Limitations
 The pre-processing part does not guarantee that the response is always up-to-date with the most recent continent and country divisions.
-For improving that, this API could have scheduled or manual updates of the pre-processing step.
-It would reduce the possibility of outdated data.
+For reducing the possibility of outdated data, this API could reduce the refresh time of the pre-processing step or adding a manual refreshing feature.
+The refresh was configured to be performed each 15 days.

 # Build & Run